 Like an annual doctor visit, you should schedule a professional inspection of your garage door cables on an annual basis.
+This is best done by a garage door repair professional.
 If cables are fraying, repairs will be necessary.
 You can notice on visual inspection that some of the wires are broken as the cables begin to separate.
 If cables are fraying, they will need to be replaced.

 If cables are frayed, check the balance of the garage door.
 Often, the springs have weakened due to the added weight of the side of the door where cables are frayed.